Skip to content

 One of the great societal challenges in modern Britain is high levels of inactivity.

-In December 2021, the Committee on a National Plan for Sport and Recreation published its report called on the Government to:
+In December 2021, the Committee on a National Plan for Sport and Recreation published a report that called on the Government to:

-• Ensure that local authorities to provide adequate facilities for sport and physical activity
+• Ensure that local authorities provide adequate facilities for sport and physical activity

-• Increase funding and support for organisations delivering to underrepresented groups (women and girls, disabled people, ethnic minorities, the elderly and people from less affluent backgrounds)
+• Increase funding and support for organisations delivering sport and recreation to underrepresented groups (women and girls, disabled people, ethnic minorities, the elderly and people from less affluent backgrounds)

 • Make PE a core national curriculum subject in schools, to tackle inactivity in children